leonardoCorti/ultimate-to-do/utd_web/README.md

 # Ultimate To-Do Web application
 WiP!

+## status
-this project is very early, there is nothing done yet.
+this project is in its very early stages, there is nothing done yet.

+## goal
-the idea for this web app is to have a way to access your projects when you are on a computer where you can't or don't want to install a program.
+the goal of this web application is to providw access to your taks from any device where you can't or don't want to install a dedicated program.
+It also will be configurable to use a locally hosted Utd-server or operate standalone using browser local storage.

-the idea is to make it confiurable so that it can interact with the utd-server hosted on the same machine or to be used standalone using browser local storage.